 Reports are reference documents at a point in time and will not be reviewed unless an error is found.
 Methods and Guides will be reviewed periodically.

 List of Annexes:

 - Annexe B - Document Codification Rules (for Members)

-- Annexe C - Templates and Forms (for Members)
+- Annexe C - Guidelines for Production and Publication of Documents (for Members)

-- Annexe D - Maintenance of Documents (for Members)
+- Annexe D - Guideline for Maintenance of Documents (for Members)

-Note 1 – New Work Item Proposal (NWIP): The request to start new work includes a rationale.
+Note 1 - New Work Item Proposal (NWIP): The request to start new work includes a rationale.
 The proposal can originate from any CORESTA Member (within a workshop / Working Group / Scientific Commission / Board or other) or on behalf of the participants of a Working Group after their consensual agreement.
-The request is sent formally to the CORESTA Secretariat.
+The request is sent formally, using the relevant form[], to the CORESTA Secretariat.
 The project is documented and given a code number.
 The CORESTA Secretariat ensures that this is considered by the SC and that any decision is explained back to the individual or group who raised the proposal.

 Note 2 - Rationale of approval or rejection (by the Scientific Commission): The rationale for any rejection or approval by the Scientific Commission is documented within the NWIP form and, if relevant, in the SC minutes.
 The rationale for approval is by default when the Scientific Commission agrees with the objectives.
 Comments may however be brought and must be answered by the Proposer.
 All work should end in a document output such as a Recommended Method, a Technical Report, a Guide, a Presentation, any Publication or Administrative document such as forms.
 The decision is logged by the Secretariat within the NWIP form and reported back to the Proposer.